brian-conor-sanford/threat-hunting-scenario-Tor/threat-hunting-scenario-tor-event-creation.md

 // User shopping list was created and, changed, or deleted DeviceFileEvents
-| where FileName contains "shopping-list.txt"
+| where FileName contains "torwebshopping.txt"
 ```

 ---